-- Move the dough to a bowl coated in olive oil and cover with a wet rag.
-Let rise in a warm spot for about 1 hour, or until it has nearly double in size.
+- Move the dough to a bowl coated in olive oil and cover with a towel.
+Let rise in a warm spot for about 1 hour, or until it has nearly doubled in size.
 (If I have used the oven recently I will put the dough in the warm oven turned off.)

 - The dough should grow enough to fill in the gaps between strands and look like a tight braid.
 If you braid it too tightly, it will likely not rise as much.

-- Once they have risen a bit more, bake on 180 degrees for about 45 mins or until the outside begins to brown.
+- Once they have risen a bit more (20 mins), bake on 180 degrees for about 45 mins or until the outside begins to brown.